Robert B. Cohen: Hudson News

 During the mid-1970s, Robert Cohen's Hudson County News Company acquired a bankrupt newsstand at Newark International Airport, which marked his entrance into the retail sector.
 The newsstand had purchased magazines from Cohen's Hudson County News Company before it went into bankruptcy.
 The Port Authority of New York and New Jersey, which operates Newark International Airport and other transit hubs in the New York City area, asked Cohen to take control of the airport newsstand when it closed.

 At the time of the purchase in the 1970s, airport newsstands were described as very small, usually carrying only a limited selection of newspapers, magazines and other periodicals.
-Cohen envisioned a larger, more modern, well lit news stores to replace the tiny, dim newsstands and kiosks.
+Cohen envisioned larger, more modern, well lit news stores to replace the tiny, dim newsstands and kiosks.
 In 1987, Cohen opened the first Hudson News store in LaGuardia Airport in New York City.
 Hudson News stores featured a wide selection of hundreds of domestic and foreign publications, whose covers were fully displayed, allowing customers to easily browse the selection.
 The stores featured bright, inviting lighting and wide aisles, in contrast to other, cramped airport newsstands.
 Cohen called the layout for his new Hudson News store a "new-concept newsstand."
 The La Guardia location became the model for future Hudson News locations.

 Robert Cohen's son, James Cohen, succeeded his father as the president of the Hudson Group, which operates Hudson News.
 In 2008, Robert Cohen sold his majority stake in Hudson News to Dufry of Switzerland, one of the largest operators of duty-free stores in the world.